-Bode Miller Blamed An Olympic Skier’s Marriage for Her Declining Performance
+Bode Miller Blamed an Olympic Skier’s Marriage for Her Declining Performance

 Champion ski racer Bode Miller has quite the hot take on why one star athlete isn’t at the top of her game.
-On Wednesday night, Miller was a commentator as Austrian skier, and 2014 Olympic gold medalist, Anna Veith competed in Pyeongchang.
+On Wednesday night, Miller was a commentator as Austrian skier and 2014 Olympic gold medalist Anna Veith competed in Pyeongchang.
 Veith tore her ACL a few years back and has not been able to achieve her pre-injury performance — a fact that Miller’s fellow commentator, NBC analyst Dan Hicks, mentioned during her event.
 But, while Miller agreed that her knee was “certainly an issue,” he had another opinion on what was holding Veith back.

 “I want to point out she also got married,” Miller said.
 “And it’s historically very challenging to race on the World Cup with a family or after being married.”
 He then added, “Not to blame the spouses, but I just want to toss it out there that it may be her husband’s fault.”